 Built on a Conviction

-The most important problems are solved not by individual expertise, but by well-designed collaborative systems that bring the right stakeholders into alignment.
-That conviction has organized 25 years of building collaborative architectures — in the places and on the problems that matter most.
+The most important problems are solved not by individual expertise, but by well-designed collaborative systems that bring the right stakeholders into alignment and that sustain both individual and organizational transformation.
+That conviction has organized 25 years of building collaborative architectures in the places and on the problems that matter most.

 What iCatalyst CKS Does